 Reusable Make Up Remover Pads

 These little cute makeup remover pads are a perfect way of reducing cotton wool wastage.
 Just pop them in a little mesh bag and wash them once they get grubby.
-See my tutorial and pattern here.
+This idea is actually one of the most popular of zero waste projects to sell too.
+See my reusable make up pads tutorial and pattern here.

 Crocheted Face Scrubber